notanerd314/Coding-Buddy/README.md

 > Do not try to edit the `settings.ini` file or the `resources` folder names,
 >
 > or else it simply won't work.
+>
+> Do not also try to move any files in this program's
+>
+> folder.

 # How to use the `settings.ini` file
 To customize the Coding Buddy, use the `settings.ini` file.